-FORM 10-Q TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 quarterly period ended September 30, 2016 OR ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 sition period from to Commission File Number 001-36177 coMimetics, Inc. name of registrant as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 06-1686563 (I.R.S.
-Employer Identification No.) 9708 Medical Center Drive Rockville, Maryland (Address of principal executive offices) 20850 (Zip Code) $(240)\ 243-1201$ is trant's telephone number, including area code) N/A ner address and former fiscal year, if changed since last report) ports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the at was required to file such reports), and (2) has been subject to such filing requirements for the past ronically and posted on its corporate Website, if any, every Interactive Data File required to be 32.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant ed filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the haller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934.
-Large accelerated filer Accelerated filer Non-accelerated filer company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes □ No Z The number of outstanding shares of the registrant's common sto ck, par value \$0.001 per share, as of the close of business on November 3, 2016 was 23,065,131.
+FORM 10-Q (Mark one) ■ QUARTERLY REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the e quarterly period ended March 31, 2017 OR □ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the trans ition period fromto C Commission File Number 001-36177 • coMimetics, Inc. ame of registrant as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 06-1686563 (I.R.S.
+Employer Identification No.) 9708 Medical Center Drive Rockville, Maryland (Address of principal executive offices) 20850 (Zip Code) (Regis (240) 243-1201 strant's telephone number, including area code) N/A (Former name, form er address and former fiscal year, if changed since last report) orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the t was required to file such reports), and (2) has been subject to such filing requirements for the past onically and posted on its corporate Website, if any, every Interactive Data File required to be 32.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant d filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer □ Accelerated filer ▼ Smaller reporting company □ Non-accelerated filer (Do not check if a smaller reporting c company) Emerging growth compa any 🗷 financial accounting standards provided pursuant to Section 13(a) gistrant has elected not to use the extended transition period for complying with any new or revised of the Exchange Act. ☐ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes □ No Z The number of outstanding shares of the registrant's common stoc ck, par value \$0.001 per share, as of the close of business on May 3, 2017 was 24,640,350.